jimlinntu/scaling-book/transformers.md

 {% include figure.liquid path="assets/img/moe.png" class="img-fluid img-small" caption="<b>Figure:</b> an example MoE layer with $n$ experts.
 The gating expert routes each token to $k$ of them, and the output of those $k$ MLPs get summed.
 Our parameter count is $n$ times the size of each expert, but only $k$ are used for each token. <a href=\"https://deepgram.com/learn/mixture-of-experts-ml-model-guide\">Source</a>." %}

-Compared to a dense model, an MoE introduces new comms, primarily two AllToAlls (one before and one after the MoE block) that route tokens to the correct expert and bring them back to their home device.<d-footnote>Technically, this only happens if we are data or sequence sharded along the same axis as our experts.</d-footnote> However as we saw in the previous section, the cost of each AllToAll is only 1/4 that of a comparable AllGather along a single axis (for a bidirectional ring).
+Compared to a dense model, an MoE introduces new comms, primarily two AllToAlls (one before and one after the MoE block) that route tokens to the correct expert and brings them back to their home device.<d-footnote>Technically, this only happens if we are data or sequence sharded along the same axis as our experts.</d-footnote> However as we saw in the previous section, the cost of each AllToAll is only 1/4 that of a comparable AllGather along a single axis (for a bidirectional ring).

 ### Gradient checkpointing